calebmadrigal/trackerjacker/README.md

     trackerjacker --set-channel 11 -i wlan0

 Note that trackerjacker will automatically switch channels as necessary during normal map/track actions.
 This option is just useful if you want to set the channel on an interface for use with other applications.

-## Example use-cases

-* Map out all the nearby wifi devices (and which devices are asspciated with which Access Points)
-* Track when a particular MAC is seen
-* Track when a particular MAC sends some threshold of data in some time period
-* Track when traffic is happening on a particular Access Point
-* Find/track all connections on a particular Access Point

 ## Recommended hardware